 30+ Average Screen Time Statistics for 2024

-Since the COVID-19 pandemic made phones and laptops a necessary part of working, learning, and living, screen time has skyrocketed — and things like Apple’s weekly screen time notification have made that all the more apparent.
+Since the COVID-19 pandemic made phones and laptops a necessary part of working, learning, and living, screen time has skyrocketed — and Apple’s weekly screen time notification has made that all the more apparent.

 Now that life has more or less returned to the status quo, though, are people still relying on their phones, laptops, and TVs as much as they used to?